 4 Myths About Artificial Sweeteners

-Common and often easily accepted myths about artificial sweeteners and the foods and drinks that contain them perpetuate this as well.
-Here four we often hear:
+Common and often easily accepted myths about artificial sweeteners and the foods and drinks that contain them perpetuate this as well:

 This is an important one to understand.
 Stevia is an herb harvested from the leaf or root of the yerba dulce (stevia) shrub, which has been used for eons and grows in South America and Southeast Asia.
 But raw stevia is not the same as new stevia-based products.
-These are often bleached, and include fillers and a highly altered version of stevia (so much so that these options aren’t the same as the natural form at the molecular level), notes Powell.
+The latter are often bleached, and include fillers blended with a heavily processed, highly altered version of stevia.
 As such, the closest you can come to natural, pure stevia is the healthiest option.
 Look for a version with the fewest ingredients possible.
 It works well in warm liquids and baking; you may find finely ground versions best for dissolving in cold drinks.

-Sure, you can save about 100 calories per serving and reduce your sugar intake by picking diet versions, but they offer no nutritional value.
-Furthermore, a study in the journal Physiology and Behavior found that habitual diet soda sippers have more widespread activity in the reward processing regions of the brain when they consume other sweet foods and drinks than those who don’t regularly opt for these beverages.
+While you can save about 100 calories per serving and reduce your sugar intake by picking diet versions, they offer no nutritional value.
+Furthermore, a study in the journal Physiology & Behavior found that habitual diet soda sippers have more widespread activity in the reward processing regions of the brain when they consume other sweet foods and drinks than those who don’t regularly opt for these beverages.
 That means they’re more likely to overindulge in treats when they have them, which can pose a threat to maintaining a healthy weight.
-Try giving up chemical-filled diet beverages of all kinds for healthier options, like natural fruit-flavored seltzers, antioxidant-rich teas or plain old water, which can bring your body far better hydration and other benefits.
-You may have heard about a study showing that diet soda helps people lose weight better than water, but keep in mind: That research was funded by the American Beverage Association.
+Try giving up chemical-filled diet beverages of all kinds for healthier options, like natural fruit-flavored seltzers, antioxidant-rich teas, or plain old water, which can bring your body far better hydration and other benefits.
+You may have heard about a study showing that diet soda helps people lose weight better than water, but keep in mind – that research was funded by the American Beverage Association.

 It’s important to remember that sugar is only one caloric component of baked goods.
-Flour, oils, nuts and other ingredients can add up, too.
+Flour, oils, nuts, and other ingredients can add up, too.
 And when sugar is removed, fat is often added to improve the final product’s taste.
-If you’re eating more than you would if the cookies contained sugar…well…you can do the math.
-Some packaged cookie manufacturers also use sorbitol to sweeten sugar-free cookies; consuming too much of this natural sugar alcohol—found in blackberries, nectarines, apples and other fruits—can cause gas, cramps or other digestive distress.
+Some packaged cookie manufacturers also use sorbitol to sweeten sugar-free cookies; consuming too much of this natural sugar alcohol – found in blackberries, nectarines, apples, and other fruits – can cause gas, cramps, or other digestive distress.

 From the Canyon Ranch Nutritionists